JadeSure/Blog-Content/AWS/AWS_Associate_EC2.md

 after snapshot, it can be moved a volumn across different AZ;
 EC2 Instance Store

+## EC2 instance metadata

+Metadata = info about the EC2 instance
+Userdata = launch script of the EC2 instance

 #### EBS Snapshots

 1. Make a backup of your EBS volume at a point in time and copy snapshots across AZ or Region;